VectorInstitute/ai-deployment-bootcamp/reference_implementations/aws/step3-terraform/Readme.md

 Prepare model artifacts and upload them to S3 bucket using `upload_model.py`.
 It uploads models to sagemaker's default S3 bucket.

 Here we have prepared two model artifacts: normal model and traced model.
 Traced model is later used to compile model specifically for AWS Infernetia chips, which are cheaper and faster.
+Now copy S3 path of your `traced_model.tar.gz` from AWS console to `model_s3_url` variable in `deploy.py`.

 **Now compile for `inf1` machines**